Cyberwarfare

 Cyberwarfare is the use of cyber attacks against an enemy state, causing comparable harm to actual warfare and/or disrupting vital computer systems.
 Some intended outcomes could be espionage, sabotage, propaganda, manipulation or economic warfare.

 There is significant debate among experts regarding the definition of cyberwarfare, and even if such a thing exists.
-One view is that the term is a misnomer, since no cyber attacks to date could be described as war.
+One view is that the term is a misnomer since no cyber attacks to date could be described as a war.
 An alternative view is that it is a suitable label for cyber attacks which cause physical damage to people and objects in the real world.

-Many countries including the United States, United Kingdom, Russia, China, Israel, Iran, and North Korea have active cyber capabilities for offensive and defensive operations.
+Many countries, including the United States, United Kingdom, Russia, China, Israel, Iran, and North Korea, have active cyber capabilities for offensive and defensive operations.
 As states explore the use of cyber operations and combine capabilities, the likelihood of physical confrontation and violence playing out as a result of, or part of, a cyber operation is increased.
 However, meeting the scale and protracted nature of war is unlikely, thus ambiguity remains.

 The first instance of kinetic military action used in response to a cyber-attack resulting in the loss of human life was observed on 5 May 2019, when the Israel Defense Forces targeted and destroyed a building associated with an ongoing cyber-attack.

 Definition

 There is ongoing debate over how cyberwarfare should be defined and no absolute definition is widely agreed upon.
-While the majority of scholars, militaries and governments use definitions which refer to state and state-sponsored actors, other definitions may include non-state actors, such as terrorist groups, companies, political or ideological extremist groups, hacktivists, and transnational criminal organizations depending on the context of the work.
+While the majority of scholars, militaries, and governments use definitions that refer to state and state-sponsored actors, other definitions may include non-state actors, such as terrorist groups, companies, political or ideological extremist groups, hacktivists, and transnational criminal organizations depending on the context of the work.

 Examples of definitions proposed by experts in the field are as follows.